ImperialCollegeLondon/RSEBlog/docs/posts/20241031_design_patterns_2024.md

 One of the tools available to us for this purpose is the *Unified Modelling Language (UML)*.
 More specifically, UML is a standardised modelling language to specify, visualise, construct, and document the components of software systems.
-While it is not a programming language per se, it serves software developers and software architects plan and design their software.
+While it is not a programming language per se, it helps software developers and architects plan and design their software.
 As part of ingredient one, we briefly outline the nuts and bolts of UML here, but for the interested reader, refer to [[Booch et al. (2005)]](#booch2005) for an elaborate discussion.